When You Have A Knee Injury, Everyday Activities Become Slow And Difficult.

 It's a big medical word that describes a painful irritation of the cartilage behind your kneecap.

-Although anyone may be affected, it is often the result of overuse of the knee in sports that require jumping or running, so it is sometimes referred to as "Runner's knee".
+Although anyone may be affected, it is often the result of overuse of the knee in sports that require jumping or running.
+Knee pain after running is one of the most common presentations we see.
+It is sometimes referred to as "Runner's Knee."

-PFPS is the most common cause of knee pain in the general population.
+PFPS is the most common knee pain cause in the general population.
 It affects an estimated 25% of adults.

 One of the most common causes of PFPS is an imbalance between the muscles that help to guide your kneecap in its V-shaped groove at the end of your thigh bone.